BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Unbreakable Spirit**

-This talent is a absolute must in keys, since it will provide you with a solid 30% cooldown reduction to a part of our utility kit (Divine Shield, Lay on Hands and Divine Protection).
+This talent is an absolute must in keys, since it will provide you with a solid 30% cooldown reduction to a part of our utility kit (Divine Shield, Lay on Hands and Divine Protection).

 **Cavalier**